 We determined that total revenue would be the most appropriate basis for determining the overall materiality for the current year of the Group.
 This is because the Group is still continuing to develop its asset management business and remains loss-making.
-As an asset management business is profitability, generating returns for its shareholders and in doing so increasing shareholder wealth.
+As an asset management business, the key driver of the business is profitability, generating returns for its shareholders and in doing so increasing shareholder wealth.
 However, the Group has not yet matured their business and is not generating a consistent and sustained profit.
 On this basis a revenue basis continues to be taken as the key benchmark.